5 Inquiry

 5.3 Independence

 This is expressly stated as a principle about disagreement, but it is meant to apply to any kind of higher-order evidence.
-(This is made clear in “Formulating Independence” (Christensen 2019), which also includes some new thoughts about how Christensen now thinks the principle should be stated.)
+(This is made clear in “Formulating Independence” (Christensen, 2019), which also includes some new thoughts about how Christensen now thinks the principle should be stated.)
 I argued that this couldn’t be right in general; it gives the wrong results in clear cases, and leads to regresses.
-But something like it does sound right.
-It sounds like there should be some kind of true claim in the vicinity.
-In Normative Externalism I hinted at an inquiry-theoretic proposal about what that nearby truth might be.
+Still, it seems plausible that something like this should be right.
+In Normative Externalism I hinted at an inquiry-theoretic proposal about what that similar truth might be.
 (See, for example, the response to Littlejohn (2018), at the top of page 178.)
 But I never really spelled it out.
 Here’s what I now think the right thing to say is.
-4
+6

 Such a rule could be justified by the observation that it will probably be beneficial in the long run for people like us to adopt it.
-Double checking isn’t that hard.
-And it can have a lot of benefits in cases where it makes a difference; even if most of the time it doesn’t.
+Double checking isn’t that hard, and can be very useful.
 Getting stuck in a bad epistemic picture can have devastating consequences; it’s good to step back from time to time to look if that’s happening to us.
-And disagreements with peers are a natural trigger for that kind of inquiry.
+Disagreements with peers are a natural trigger for that kind of inquiry.
 Those same benefits can explain why disagreement, or other kinds of higher-order evidence, give us reason to double check.

 But why should one conduct a restricted inquiry here?
 Given the stakes, we’re trying to work out whether we’ve got ourselves into a bad epistemic state, shouldn’t we through everything we have at the problem?
 That would be bad, since Independence expressly bars the thinker from using some of the tools at their disposal.
 It requires them to not do the same kind of inquiry they did before, which presumably was the one they thought best suited to the problem.
 That’s a big restriction, and needs some justification.
 I can offer two kinds of justification, not entirely distinct.